-- "query" : An array containing the following elements: - "attribute" : The full name of an unbounded, multivalued, or standard authorization attribute. - "values" : An optional array defining the values of the attribute.
-If you include more than one value in this array, the JSON PDP API treats the attribute as multivalued.
-If the attribute is unbounded, this array is not required. - "context" : A JSON object containing the fields included in a typical individual JSON PDP API request.
+- query : An array containing the following elements: - attribute: The full name of an unbounded, multivalued, or standard authorization attribute. - values: An optional array defining the values of the attribute.
+If you include more than one value in this array, the ISON PDP API treats the attribute as multivalued.
+If the attribute is unbounded, do not include this array.